Daniel-KM/Omeka-S-module-OaiPmhRepository/README.md

 =======================================

 > __New versions of this module and support for Omeka S version 3.0 and above
-> are available on [GitLab], which seems to respect users and privacy better.__
+> are available on [GitLab], which seems to respect users and privacy better
+> than the previous repository.__

 [OAI-PMH Repository] is a module for [Omeka S] that implements an Open Archives Initiative Protocol for Metadata Harvesting ([OAI-PMH]) repository for Omeka S, allowing Omeka S items, item sets, and media to be harvested by OAI-PMH harvesters.
 The module implements version 2.0 of the protocol.

-This [Omeka S] module is a rewrite of the [OAI-PMH Repository plugin] for [Omeka] by [BibLibre] and intends to provide the same features as the original plugin.

 Installation